AlexanderOrmseth/Mitt-Vinlager/README.md

 ![gif_demo_2](https://user-images.githubusercontent.com/33042077/131696053-fd65c6ec-65e1-487b-bc8a-df1d1bcfe2bb.gif)

 # :books: Technologies Used

-- Accounts are created with OAuth 2.0.
+- OAuth 2.0 for signing in users.
 - Backend is created with Node, Express and MongoDB.
 - Frontend is created with React, Redux and RHF.
-- Data/information about wine is fetched from Vinmonopolet.no (their API).
+- Data/information about wine is fetched from Vinmonopolet.no by using their API.